str11ngfello/xvp/README.md

 - **XVP Managed**: A managed C# wrapper around the XVP SDK.
 This was used to expose the C++ SDK to C# applications like the X-VP Designer (editor).
 - **XVP ShaderGen** : A compiler for shader permutations for the SDK to create efficient shaders for the GPU.
 - **XVP LuaGen** : A compiler for Lua scripts for the SDK.
 This was used to create the X-VP LuaGlue for game designers to create custom scripts for their games.
+- **XVP Exporters** : A set of tools for exporting models and animations from 3D Studio Max, Maya, etc into the XVP scene format.

 ## Features